odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

 =======

 Because Odoo is modular, the tests need to be also modular.
-This means tests are defined in the module that adds the functionality you are adding in and tests cannot depend on functionality coming from modules your module doesn't depend on.
+This means tests are defined in the module that adds the functionality you are adding in, and tests cannot depend on functionality coming from modules your module doesn't depend on.

 **Reference**: the documentation related to this topic can be found in